Master of Science in Applied Nutrition — Frequently Asked Questions

-In a recent survey, 94% of M.S.
+In a 2018 survey, 94% of M.S.
 Applied Nutrition students and graduates reported feeling satisfied with the availability of program faculty.
 They also rated ‘timeliness to responses’ and ‘ease of engagement’ as the highest reason for this satisfaction.

 Tuition for the Master of Science in Applied Nutrition can be found here on the Tuition & Costs page.

 More than 90% of our students receive some form of financial aid.
 Please visit our financial aid page for more information.

 Students taking one course per 8-week session are considered full time students, and eligible to receive financial aid.

 There are a lot of career possibilities and opportunities after completion of the M.S. in Applied Nutrition dependent on your previous education and credentials, the state you live in, and what your interests are.
 Some examples may include:

 - Industry consultant (product development, testing, branding, marketing)

 - Nutritional health coach

 - Nutrition communications specialist

 - Health promotion specialist